-Edward waves, saunters up to the door and notices Oscar who has now taken up residency next to me like he lives here.
+Edward waves to me, saunters up to the door and notices Oscar who has now taken up residence next to me like he lives here.
 Edward smiles but I don’t smile back.

 “Well, you don’t look like you’re having a good Mother’s Day, Mrs. Kavanaugh.”

 “You can say that again.
 I’m having a dog day…literally.
 Come on in.
 And please call me Kate.
-I haven’t been Mrs. Kavanaught in years, Edward.”
+I haven’t been Mrs. Kavanaugh in years, Edward.”

-Edward steps in and as I shut the door, he gives me a wider smile that makes me nervous.
+Edward steps in and as I shut the door, he gives me a wider smile.